ming-ddtechcg/nuodb-operator/README.md

 ### Node Labeling
 Label the nodes you want to run NuoDB pods.

-_**Note:** The instructions on this page use the Kubernetes &ensp;`kubectl` command for command portability reasons.
-You can replace the kubectl command with the OpenShift &ensp;`oc` command when running commands if you prefer._

 &ensp; `kubectl  label node <node name> nuodb.com/zone=a`

 _**Note:** The label value, in this example "a", can be any value._